kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 kinematic performance.
 Its compact size and reduced chassis attachment points contribute to its cost effectiveness.
 Aftermarket adjustment to the geometry is limited since the lower control arm has the responsibility of four links.
-Practically any major change in the suspension geometry would require a completely new knuckle or lower control arm.
+Practically any major change to the suspension geometry would require a completely new knuckle or lower control arm.
 Fortunately, we can analyze the design to determine how to make the most of it without resorting to modification.